uski12/vivaldi-customisation/README.md

 This mod is still not completed, and it might not work properly for everyone who tries it.

 ## Installation
 1.)
-Download and place the custom.css file in any folder (example: create a folder called Vivaldi in the documents folder, and place the CSS file within)
+Download and place the custom.css file in any folder (example: custom.css inside "Vivaldi" inside "Documents")
 ![image](https://user-images.githubusercontent.com/67533410/116647036-35a39180-a997-11eb-9647-adae59e77d2e.png)